Back to home

 Upload with checks

-Publishers submit metadata, source links, package details, capability declarations, and examples through a guarded wizard instead of a raw file drop.
+Publishers choose the clearest resource type and submit descriptions, source links, service or package details, capability notes, and examples through a guided wizard instead of a raw file drop.

 Scan and review

 Uploads are treated as untrusted input.
-Static analyzers, unsafe artifact checks, prompt-risk checks, quarantine states, and review gates run before public reuse.
+File checks, risky-content checks, warning states, and review gates run before public reuse.

 Download with context

-Download handoff keeps version, checksum, scan evidence, source status, and non-execution disclosure attached so adoption is deliberate.
+Download handoff keeps source references, version, checksum context, review notes, and non-execution disclosure attached so adoption is deliberate.

 Interact and improve